fumzy123/fumzy123/README.md

 # 😎 Fume Uvwie
 **`Creative Developer (Code / Design / Animation)`**

-I’m a creative developer who enjoys using code to visualize things.
+I’m a creative developer who enjoys using code to solve problems, build solutions, and visualize things.
 My goal is to build immersive and interactive experiences through a combination of code, design, and animation.

 ---
 ### ⚙️ Language and Technologies